opendatasoft/slate/source/includes/_dataset_status.md

 ## The dataset status object

-A dataset status describe the current state of a dataset, if it's published or not and the running operation.
+The dataset status describes the current state of a dataset, stating if it's published or not and the running operation.
 It is a finite state machine, with the following properties:

-* It is in a single state at a time
+* a single state at a time
-* The list of possible states is fully known
+* the list of possible states, fully known
-* The list of all transitions is fully known, each with the actions and conditions that can trigger them
+* the list of all transitions, fully known, each with the actions and conditions that can trigger them

 Here is the full state machine description.